straysheep-dev/packer-configs/README.md

 - You can move these to a more standard path like `~/iso` or `~/src/my-project/ubuntu-2204/iso/`
 - This means you can even tell packer to save ISOs it fetches to that path instead of cache
 - You can also tell packer to try a local file first before fetching the remote file
-- If you intend to use virt-manager, the path for disk img files is `/var/lib/libvirt/images/`
+- If you intend to use virt-manager, the path for those files is `/var/lib/libvirt/`

 **Using Packer**